anand0601/Editor/README.md

 # Editor
-Application to to show the specific letter UI based on the letter configuration
+Application to show the specific letter UI based on the letter configuration